check-spelling-sandbox/cal-com-awesomic/packages/app-store/zapier/README.md

 ### Set ZAPIER_INVITE_LINK

-The invite link can be found under under Manage → Sharing.
+The invite link can be found under Manage → Sharing.

 ## Localhost